giumont/linear-algebra-lab/README.md

 # Linear Algebra Experiments

-A collection of numerical experiments in Linear Algebra using **Python**, **NumPy**, and **Matplotlib**.
+This project is a collection of numerical experiments in Linear Algebra using **Python**, **NumPy**, and **Matplotlib**.
 Each module reproduces a theoretical result or explores a fundamental numerical property of matrices.
-The project is designed for **didactic purposes**, offering a **simple and introductory** approach to numerical linear algebra concepts in data science and their **basic** Python implementation.
+It is designed for **didactic purposes**, offering a **simple and introductory** approach to numerical linear algebra concepts in data science and their **basic** Python implementation.
----

 ## Project Structure